A Decade of Research in Fog computing: Relevance, Challenges, and Future Directions: Relevance of fog computing

 \subsubsection{Miscellaneous}

 In addition to these case studies, fog computing is also demonstrated in other domains such as smart tourism, smart agriculture, environmental monitoring etc. In tourism applications, fog nodes were deployed across the city in assisting the visitors to find the next points of their interest.
-Mobility of both the edge and fog devices are also considered in some scenarios and are thus based on unmanned aerial vehicles (UAV) and underwater robots.
+For environmental protection, unmanned aerial vehicles (UAV) and underwater robots were used as fog nodes, to collect and process the sensor data, in realizing scenarios such as coral reef monitoring and forest fire detection.
 In smart agriculture scenarios, drones as fog nodes are used to collect and process video and sensor data, in identifying pests and operating irrigation.